 To encourage students to be interdisciplinary in their thinking and in their approach to solving problems.

 “Students in Honors are willing to take intellectual risks both in their discipline and outside of it; they enjoy the challenge.
 They are the exceptional English students who revel in discussions of quantum mechanics and the outstanding engineers who can’t read enough history.”

 -Charlie Slavin, Ph.D., former Dean of UMaine’s Honors College

 - Critical thinking skills

-Aim 5: To inspire and prepare students to earn an advanced degree in their chosen field of study.
-Students gain increased confidence when they create, document, and present their Honors Project or their Honors Thesis.
-Students need to know that they, one-day, can earn a masters or a doctoral degree themselves.
+To inspire and prepare students to earn an advanced degree in their chosen field of study.
+Students gain increased confidence when they create, document, and present their Honors Project or Honors Thesis.
+Students need to know that they one day can earn a master's or a doctoral degree themselves.